3 FlexiBowl® and 3 Cameras#

 Note

-In Variant B, the switch ports are all occupied, meaning 7 field devices plus the VisionController, so FlexiBowl® 3 connects directly to the VisionController.
-In Variant C, Camera 3 also connects directly to the VisionController, occupying the third available port.
+In Variant B the Switch ports are all engaged (7 devices + VisionController): the FlexiBowl® 2 connects directly to the VisionController.
+In Variant C Camera 3 also connects directly to the VisionController, engaging the third available port.

 Note

-The physical connection procedures for each component, meaning FlexiBowl®, camera, hopper, and robot, are fully described in Wiring and Connections.
+The physical connection procedures of each component (FlexiBowl®, camera, hopper, robot) are fully described in the Wiring and Connections section.

-In a 3FB + 3CAM configuration, the same operations simply need to be performed three times, once for each station, with the only difference that each device connects to the switch instead of directly to the VisionController, except for FlexiBowl® 3 in Variant B and Variant C, and Camera 3 in Variant C, which connect directly to the free Ethernet ports on the VisionController.
+In a 3FB + 3CAM configuration, the same operations simply have to be performed three times — once for each station — with the only difference being that each device connects to the Switch rather than directly to the VisionController, with the exception of FlexiBowl® 2 (Variants B and C) and Camera 3 (Variant C), which connect directly to the VisionController’s free Ethernet ports.

 Important

-FlexiVision One is able to manage all stations simultaneously, but it is essential that the association between devices is configured correctly in the software.
-Make sure to associate:
+FlexiVision One can manage all stations simultaneously, but it is essential that device pairing be configured correctly in the software.
+Make sure to pair:

-An incorrect association would compromise part localization and the correct operation of the whole system.
+An incorrect pairing would compromise the tracking of the parts and the proper operation of the entire system.